Correct as of 17 October 2020

 NHS and social care staff are doing everything they can to keep us well during these challenging times, but there may be things that could be improved.

 Your feedback can help services spot issues that are affecting care for you and your loved ones.

 Finding out if you have had coronavirus

-The Government has announced it is buying over 10 million antibody tests and priority will go to health and care workers, hospital patients and care home residents.
+The Government is starting to offer antibody tests and giving priority to NHS and care home staff.

 Clinicians will also be able to request the tests for patients in both hospital and social care settings if they think it’s appropriate.